natterstefan/vscode-toggl-extension/README.md

 ## Features

+- add new entries or choose from existing entries from your toggl account
+- text for new entry can be selected in editor (just select the text and execute the "Toggl: Start with new entry." command)
 - status bar shows current task and opens toggl.com when clicked
+- clicks on the status bar can execute custom command (see `toggl.statusBarCommand` setting below)
-- Polling: fetches data periodically from toggl to show the current task in the status bar
+- polling: fetches data periodically from toggl to show the current task in the status bar

 ## Extension Settings